- Innovation & Transformation

 Cash flow and liquidity management have proven to be critical during COVID-19.
 It’s become clear that no organization can succeed and protect their business from long-term damage without ensuring sufficient cash flow and making and receiving payments promptly and efficiently.

-“Reduced liquidity and cash flow can bring unwanted impacts, including purchasing and production delays and halted expansion plans,” said Michael Klopchic, Country Head for Canada, Global Liquidity and Cash Management, HSBC Bank Canada.
+“Reduced liquidity and cash flow can bring unwanted impacts, including purchasing and production delays and halted expansion plans,” said Michael Klopchic, Country Head for Canada, Global Payment Solutions, HSBC Bank Canada.
 “Organizations determined to succeed amid COVID-19 must ensure consistent cash flow as they plan for the future.”

 There are a number of ways that Canadian businesses can actively position themselves for future success by employing measures like 13-week cash-flow programs, scenario planning and cost-reduction measures.